Xanguard API Docs

 Receives real-time JSON events when watched wallets start or stop livestreaming on pump.fun.

-Search Alerts
+Search Alerts API

 Auth: Bearer token with sa_ prefix, generated via the API Key button in the Search Alerts management screen.